Frequently asked questions

 Need more information?

-From what to expect to how we customize your experience—get it all in your inbox for when you're ready.
+From what to expect to how we customize your experience—get the information you need today.

 A: Please contact your insurance company directly and ask if they cover the therapy you are interested in.
 Also, be aware of any deductible you may have as this can impact the cost.